Succession planning: preparing for future success

 Insights can be uncovered about:

-• What’s happening in the marketplace and how this may impact on your business
+• What’s happening in the marketplace and how this may impact your business

 • The talent available externally, including insights around the diversity within talent pools

-The earlier that you can gain these insights, the easier it will be to roll out a strong succession plan.
+The earlier you can gain these insights, the easier it will be to develop a strong succession plan.
 However, we have also done this within weeks when our clients have an unexpected vacancy and the succession plan wasn’t yet in place.

 Marble-Oil-Bubble-1440